Pfern/synbiodex.github.com/README.md

 Documenation for the synbiodex projects

-Howto: make docs and publish them on synbiodex.github.com
+Howto: Make docs and publish them on synbiodex.github.com

 Inside your repo setup:

-docs/doxy_config
+copy docs/ dir from libSBOLrdf

-set the source: src
+Use doxy_wizard to generate docs from sources docs/doxy_config/config.Doxyfile set the source: src set the destination: build/documentation/doxy_javadoc edit the project specific stuff

-set the destination: build/documentation/doxy_javadoc
+docs/pages contains the static files for doxy docs - tutorial, main page, etc

-hit run
+click RUN

 In synbiodex.github.com repo

 edit the root index.html add your project info

 make a dir for you project